s4nchez/uselocalhost/README.md

 ./scripts/generate-cert.sh && ./scripts/trust-cert-mac.sh
 ```

-Step 2 - Define your `hosts.yaml` file with all the services you want to surface:
+Step 2 - Customise the `hosts.yaml` file with all the services you want to surface:

 ```yaml
 - service: www